24 Hours Hotline: +8613735411378

 What are the must-try dishes in Chengdu?

-Sweet Water Noodles: Thick, chewy noodles with sweet-spicy sauce.
+Sweet Water Noodles: Thick noodles with sweet, garlicky, spicy sauce.

-Zhong Dumplings: Pork dumplings drenched in garlicky chili oil.
+Zhong Dumplings: Pork dumplings in sweetened garlic chili oil.

 Where can I try authentic hotpot?